KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-1.md

 # Tutorial: Antara Gaming Systems

-If you have not read the getting started part yet, I invite you to do it now for the rest of this tutorial.

-If you have not read the ecs module documentation yet, I invite you to do it now to understand what we are doing in this tutorial series.

-## How to create your own system step by step ?

-### Setup
+## Introduction

+This tutorial presents the process of creating a gaming system using the Antara Gaming SDK.

-In this tutorial I will assume that you want to write a system for a project outside the gaming SDK.
-(An External Game Project)
+This tutorial assumes that the reader desires to create a system for a project that has a root directory outside of the Antara Gaming SDK directory.
+(An "external game project.")

-Firstly we will need a **CMakeLists.txt**:
+## Prerequisites

+Please read the [Getting Started](./gaming-sdk-tutorial-0.html) tutorial before beginning this tutorial.

+Please also review the [ecs documentation](./gaming.html) section of the API documentation, to gain a brief introduction to the essential concepts of this tutorial.

+## Create Initial Files

+Create a `CMakeLists.txt` file.

 ```
 if (${CMAKE_SOURCE_DIR} STREQUAL ${CMAKE_BINARY_DIR})